 FAQ: Car insurance rates by state

-Will car insurance rates in my state increase in 2023?
+Will car insurance rates in my state continue to increase in 2023?

 Car insurance costs have increased because of car repairs and inflation, pushing up prices for insurers and car insurance customers.